 Types of mobile homes

-Before we get into financing options, you should familiarize yourself with the types of mobile homes.
+Before we get into financing options, you should familiarize yourself with the types of mobile homes to choose from.
 You may hear these terms used interchangeably, but there are some important distinctions.

 Mobile homes are built in a factory then transported to a plot of land where they are set up.
 Metal anchors are used to tie them to the ground, and since those anchors typically aren’t permanent, these properties can be relocated with relative ease.